-We Perform Albert Aublet art authentication.
-Albert Aublet appraisal.
-Albert Aublet certificates of authenticity (COA).
-Albert Aublet analysis, research, scientific tests, full art authentications.
+We perform Albert Aublet art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Albert Aublet or we will sell it for you.

 Albert Aublet completed his training under the history and genre painter Claude Jacquand, and indeed it was with this style of painting that he achieved his first success in the Salon of 1873 with his painting ‘Communion at Neuilly’.

 He also painted portraits and traditional subjects.
 He had a particular liking for the region between Picardy and Normandy in France known as ‘Le Treport’, which featured in a number of his paintings and it was said that he bridged the gap between Impressionism and Traditional Realism.
 His talent was in no doubt, and he exhibited enormously, both in terms of his paintings and also the sculptures he created.
 He won a huge number of prizes including the gold medal at the Universal exhibition in 1889 and the Legion of Honour in 1890.
 Other cities, such as London, Amsterdam and Madrid, presented him with gold medals throughout his life in recognition of his talents.

 His friends included not only other artists but also musicians and writers of the time.
 He was particularly friendly with the opera composer Jules Massenet and also painted his portrait as well as other composers of the day.
 His work included doing the illustrations for the book ‘As Strong as Death’ by the great French writer Maupassant.